giodc/webba/DATABASE_COMPOSE_STORAGE_PROPOSAL.md

 - Documentation: 2-3 hours
 - **Total: ~20-25 hours** for complete implementation

-This approach transforms Webbadeploy from a file-based system to a modern, database-driven platform, similar to Coolify's architecture.
+This approach transforms WharfTales from a file-based system to a modern, database-driven platform, similar to Coolify's architecture.